 “The streets are clear,” I tell the pair as I peek out the high window again.
 “We can now commence phase one.”

-I hop down and walk around the one meter in diameter machine.
-It is one and a half meters high, which is just enough room for one person to sit inside.
+I hop down and walk around the two-meter in diameter machine.
+It is two meters high, which is just enough room for one person to sit inside.
 I open the hatch and sit down.
 “Alright guys, I’m closing it.”
 I press a few buttons; the hatch closes and its window displays a small wooded region.

 “What do you see?”
 Liv asks.

-“A forest and the houses, on the other side of the street, are undercostruction.”
+“A forest and the houses, on the other side of the street, are under construction.”

 “Sounds like seven years ago,” Deth remarks.
 “Before your family moved here this was yet undeveloped.”